lukaszsamson/toxic_parser/README.md

 ## Modes
 - `:strict` (default): lexer/parser errors are fatal and returned as `{:error, %ToxicParser.Result{}}`.
 - `:tolerant`: lexer/parser errors are collected in diagnostics and returned alongside the best-effort result; no exception is raised.
+- Tolerant mode downgrades lexer fatals into diagnostics and emits synthetic error tokens; strict mode stops on the first lexer error and never synthesizes delimiters.
+- Newline counts from `eol`/`;` tokens are preserved on the normalized `:eoe` token for layout-sensitive operators.

 See `PHASE0_CONTRACTS.md` for detailed behavior, event log schema, metadata policy, and builder contracts.